YEAST: Yet Another Sequential Test: Limitations

 \section{Limitations}

-We have seen in Sections~\ref{sec:simulations} and \ref{sec:validation} that despite its simplicity, the proposed monitoring procedure is very effective at controlling the type-I error and has a high power.
+We saw in Section \ref{sec:validation} that despite its simplicity, the proposed monitoring procedure demonstrated effectiveness in controlling the type-I error and a higher power relative to existing SOTA approaches.
 Yet there are scenarios where the underlying null hypothesis of no effect on the data generation process is too strong, potentially leading to some ``undesirable sensitivity''.
 In other words, sometimes the treatment can alter the data generation process but have a neutral average effect on the metric of interest.
 We can think of (at least) two such scenarios.

 \textit{Situations where the treatment brings multiple changes to the data generation process and those changes counter-balance each other leading to a neutral average effect on the metric.} For example, the treatment can make users place fewer orders but increase the average order value at the same time so the two effects neutralise each other and the revenue per user stays intact.